-Since June is the month of weddings, there is no better time to reflect on the much anticipated gathering of the bride (kallah) and the wedding of the Lamb!
+As we are soon approaching the traditional month for weddings, it is a great time to reflect on the much anticipated gathering of the bride (kallah) and the wedding of the Lamb!

 “For the wedding of the Lamb has come, and His bride has made herself ready. … Blessed are those who are invited to the wedding supper of the Lamb!”
 (Revelation 19:7, 9)

 While the exchange of covenant vows between a man and woman who love each other is a blessing in any culture, there are aspects of the Jewish wedding celebration that are rich in spiritual truths.

 This ancient ritual prophetically points to the coming of the Messiah and the great celebration of the marriage supper of the Lamb.
 It also teaches us unique lessons about God’s covenant love for His people.

 One would be hard pressed to find an occasion more joyous than that of a Jewish wedding.
 In Hebrew, it’s called a simcha (a joyous occasion).

 “Yet in the towns of Judah and the streets of Jerusalem that are deserted, inhabited by neither people nor animals, there will be heard once more the sounds of joy and gladness, the voices of bride and bridegroom.”
 (Jeremiah 33:10–11)

 There are three distinct parts to the ancient Jewish wedding: